Ways To Get Care

 Ways You Can Receive Care

-- Telehealth Visits: A Telehealth appointment with your provider is a secure video appointment between you and your provider using a computer (with video camera and microphone), tablet or smartphone.
+- Video Visits: A video visit is a secure video appointment between you and your provider using a computer (with video camera and microphone), tablet or smartphone.
 Both you and the provider are able to see, hear and speak to each other about your health concerns and care, just as you would during an in-office visit.
 Your provider can also submit any required prescriptions to your pharmacy and help to coordinate necessary follow-up.
 Contact your provider or care team to determine if a video visit is an option for your needs.
 Learn more.

 - Curbside Visits: If you have difficulty with reliable internet access or don’t have the telehealth technology, our Curbside Telehealth can connect you with your health care provider.
 Available at our 183 Park Street Primary Care building, Tower Health Center, Bessette Health Center, Dwyer Health Center and our Endocrinology practice at 20 Fourth Street in Malone, you can call your provider to schedule a curbside visit.
 If you don’t have a Primary Care Provider you can call (518) 481-2800 to get enrolled with a provider and get set up for your virtual or curbside Telehealth visit.